vivo-community/vivo-vagrant/README.md

 ## Triplestores

 VIVO supports alternate triplestores via SPARQL 1.1.
-This Vagrant provisioning repository contains installation and configuration scripts for two other triple stores in separate branches.
+The vivo-vagrant repository contains installation and configuration scripts for two other triple stores in separate branches.

  * [Stardog](http://stardog.com) - see the [`stardog`](https://github.com/lawlesst/vivo-vagrant/tree/stardog) branch and README to get started.
  * [AllegroGraph](http://franz.com/agraph/allegrograph/): see the [`allegrograph`](https://github.com/lawlesst/vivo-vagrant/tree/allegrograph) branch and README to get started.